Tim-Zebra/21-Homework-MERN/README.md

 *
 *
 ## Development Process:
-1. Reviewed RESTful API code
+1. Reviewed and tested RESTful API code
 2. Created list of actions needing to be refractored
 3. Refractored server and database
 4. Refractored routes